ImanFortin/PLSpectrometer-update/README.md

 # qtdesigner_files

-inside the qtdesigner_files folder are the stored UIs that were used to compile qt_designer.py they are .ui file and can be opened with qtdesigner and then after changes are made can be recompiled to qt_designer.py with 'pyuic5 -x <name of .ui file> -o qt_designer.py'.
+inside the qtdesigner_files folder are the stored UIs that were used to compile qt_designer.py they are .ui files and can be opened with qtdesigner and then after changes are made can be recompiled to qt_designer.py with 'pyuic5 -x <name of .ui file> -o qt_designer.py'.
 Unless changes to the appearance of the UI are desired these files should not be edited (through qt designer not by hand).
 I have included one identical copy as of May 18 2021 since it can be easy to mess up the ui file and hard to undo.
-You can always discard the changes but a copy file should updated whenever changes are made to the original just in case.
+You can always discard the changes but a copy file should updated whenever changes are made to the original just in case my repository will also have these files if necessary.

 # buttonUi.py